bewilcox/couchbase-with-views-templates-TT210/doc/HOWTO.md

 4. Database repository generation
 -------------------------------
-- Open the database configuration file : "Telosys Tools / databases.dbcfg"
+- Open the database configuration file : "TelosysTools / databases.dbcfg"
 - The database editor is displayed
 - Add a new connection to your database
 - Test the connection to get "Connection is OK"
-- Click on "Information" tab and click on "Get database info" button to verify database connection
-- Click on "Meta-data" tab and click on "Get tables" to see the tables of your database
+- Click on "Meta-data" tab, fill the schema name and click on "Get tables" to see the tables of your database
-- If all is OK, click on "Generate repository" button to generate a new ".dbrep" file in the "TelosysTools/repos" directory
+- If all is OK, click on "Generate repository" button to generate a new ".dbrep" file in the "TelosysTools/" directory

 5. Manage entities links
 -----------------------
-- Open the ".dbrep" file in the "TelosysTools/repos" directory
-- Go to the __"Links between entities" tab.
+- __All the links are generated__ automatically and they are visible under the the ".dbrep" file in the "TelosysTools/repos" directory, under the  __"Links between entities"__ tab.
-- Click on __"Generate links from foreign keys"__ button which is located __at bottom of the tab__
-- You can see now the links between all entities

-- As we say on the begining, switch between a relational word to a NoSQL world is not trivial.
+- As we say on the beginning, switch between a relational word to a NoSQL world is not trivial.
 To simplify this exploration, we manage the
 classic link (Lazy and Eager) as follows :
 __Lazy__ : Document contain the id of the link (ex : Book contain the author property)
 __Eager__ :Document contain the all object of the link (embedded doc) (ex: Author is part of the Book document)